pierre-haessig/solarhome-control-bench/data/README.md

 * Consumption: avg 0.7 kW, max 4.0 kW.
 Yearly total of 5 900 kWh/yr
 * PV max 0.9 kW (1.04 kW capacity\*).
 Yield of 1250 kWh/yr/kWc.

-\*Notice: for the benchmark, the PV capacity is upscaled to 3 kWp by applying a 3/1.04 scaling factor.
+*Notice: for the benchmark, the PV capacity is upscaled to 4 kWp by applying a 4/1.04 scaling factor.*

 Here is the daily pattern (mean, 25%-75% and 05%-95% quantile intervals, at each hour of the day) for load and production over the year: